madrod228/voicesoftheprinter/README.md

 Sahneisttoll for the VOTV Printer Guide

-DatboiZyion has yet to contribute (I irronically have no idea how to use github, but I promise to be useful
+DatboiZyion has yet to contribute (School is a pain in the ass; I have no time to work on here